Prompt Library · 36 prompts

 Image prompting — realistic photos

-Three variants of an image prompt (simple/detailed/artistic) with lighting, camera style and mood.
+Three variants of image prompts (simple/detailed/artistic) with lighting, camera style, and mood.

 Images

-I want to generate a realistic photo image with [Midjourney/DALL-E/Flux/Stable Diffusion].
+I want to generate a realistic photo with [Midjourney/DALL-E/Flux/Stable Diffusion].

 Describe what you want: [free description]